apache/druid-website-src/druid-powered.md

 ## Interactive Intelligence

 At ININ we're using Druid within a Lambda architecture to drive cloud based call center analytics.
 Many of our realtime dashboards, downloadable reports, and public APIs utilize Druid on the backend.

+## ironSource

+At ironSource, we use Druid to power the real-time capabilities of our in-app bidding solution, which programmatically auctions off publisher ad impressions to a range of ad sources.
+Using Druid enables us to process and query billions of data points in real time.

+* [Performance Tuning of Druid Cluster at High Scale](https://www.youtube.com/watch?v=_co3nPOh7YM) (Elad Eldor), *Imply [YouTube]*, 10 Dec 2021.

 ## Italiaonline